chan-csu/ADToolbox/docs/CLI.md

                         JSON format
     build-protein-db    Generates the protein database for
                         ADToolbox
-    download-feed-db    Downloads the feed database in JSON format
     download-protein-db
                         Downloads the protein database in fasta
                         format; You can alternatively build it